jackson-nestelroad/comet-climate-server/Flow.md

             * If there is no weather data or the difference in milliseconds is greater than ten minutes,
                 * Save the old weather data in a Weather class instance.
                 * Call the **WeatherScraper** class' scrape function to get new weather data.
-                    * Scrapers/Weather.cs
+                    * Scrapers/WeatherScraper.cs
                         * Send a GET request to the National Weather Service's weather page for Dallas, TX.
-                        * Return the oldWeather data on any errors.
+                        * Return the old weather data on any errors.
                         * Create a new Weather instance with the same ID (1).
                         * Use XPath nodes to get the temperature, condition, high, and low.
                         * Send a GET request to the National Weather Service's forecast page for Dallas, TX.
-                        * Return the oldWeather data on any errors.
+                        * Return the old weather data on any errors.
                         * Use XPath nodes to get the 5-hour forecast, wind chill, wind speed, wind direction, and precipiation potential.
                         * Update the last updated column with the current timestamp.
                         * Return the new Weather object.